skalyaanamoorthy/PSLMs/README.md

 ## General Setup

-We provide the processed predictions for Q3421, FireProtDB, Ssym and S461 in `./data/inference/{dataset}_mapped_preds.csv`.
+We provide the processed predictions for Q3421, FireProtDB, Ssym and S461 in `./data/analysis/{dataset}_analysis.csv`.
 However, to reproduce the predictions you can follow the below sections for preprocessing and inference.
-We also provide the pre-extracted features for analysis in the corresponding `./data/features/{dataset}_mapped_feats.csv` files, but you can reproduce those according to the feature analysis section.
+We also provide the pre-extracted features for analysis in the corresponding `./data/features/{dataset}_mapped_local_feats.csv` files, but you can reproduce those according to the feature analysis section.
+They are already integrated into the analysis csvs.

 Clone the repository: